Drew-Kitik/Capstone-Project-/README.md

 February 1, 2025 – August 30, 2025

+The provided parquet files within the DATA folder reproduce the exact dataset used in the final paper.
+The API data scrapper does not need to be run to view the project.

 **Objectives:**

 The goal of the project was to model price dynamics, detect structural changes, and identify clustering behavior across high-value in-game assets using time-series and unsupervised learning methods.
 The project contains the following: